-Air conditioning vs heat pumps: 5 differences you need to know
+Air conditioning vs heat pump: 5 differences you need to know

-At their core, both air cons and heat pumps essentially work off of the same premise.
+At their core, both air conditioning vs heat pumps essentially work off of the same premise.
 Air is passed through coils and cooled to the desired temperatures.
 But how, and where, these coils function is where the differences come into play.